nuwave/lighthouse/docs/3/api-reference/directives.md

 ```

 This is how you can use it to construct a complex query
-that gets actors over age 37 who either have red hair or are at least 150cm.
+that gets actors over age 37 who either have red hair or are at least 150 cm.

 ```graphql
 {